 This entry was posted in Chickens

-The molt usually starts at the chicken’s head, and travels via the breast and legs to the tail.
-By the time the tail is bare, the head feathers have started to regrow.
+The molting process usually begins with the feathers at the chicken’s head, moving toward the breast and legs, and finally to the tail.
+By the time the tail is bare, the head feathers will have begun to regrow.

 What to give chickens to help with molting